ruikawahara/useful-dev-tools/web-tools.md

 [Codespaces](https://github.com/features/codespaces) | Codespaces is your instant dev environment from Github [3Cols](https://3cols.com/) | A free cloud based code snippet manager for personal and collaborative code.
 [Sonarqube](https://www.sonarqube.org/) | Is an open-source platform developed by SonarSource for continuous inspection of code quality to perform automatic reviews with static analysis of code to detect bugs, code smells, and security vulnerabilities on 20+ programming languages.
+[JWT Debugger](https://jwt.io/) | Tools to debug your JSON Web Token to see if token you are using is faulty or not.
+This is useful when you are making web apps that requires web token and want to test the token you generated.
+For debbuger, click "Debugger" on top naviation or scroll down a bit.